DavyLin/davylin.github.io/source/_posts/2014-04-09-my-first-octopress-blog.markdown

 tags: other
 categories: other
 ---
-# Setting up this blog
+### --Setting up this blog

 Apparently I'm using [`Octopress`](http://octopress.org/)to power this blog.Many thanks for the nice framework that save me a lot of time to get up to speed.I probably wouldn't have decided to move my blog here in the first place if there weren't ready-to-use solutions for lazy people like me.

-Just to remind myself of the steps i took to set it up:
+Anyway, here’s the link to my old blog: http://javalinjx.iteye.com/